SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Conclusion

 \section{Conclusion}

-In this work, we proposed \textbf{S}ignal-\textbf{C}alibrated \textbf{O}n-\textbf{P}olicy Distillation \textbf{E}nhancement (\textbf{SCOPE}), a dual-path adaptive training framework that introduces signal quality awareness into on-policy distillation.
+In this work, we proposed \textbf{S}ignal-\textbf{C}alibrated \textbf{O}n-\textbf{P}olicy Distillation \textbf{E}nhancement (\textbf{SCOPE}), a dual-path adaptive training framework that incorporates signal quality awareness into on-policy distillation.
 SCOPE routes rollouts by correctness into two complementary supervision paths: teacher-perplexity-weighted KL distillation for incorrect trajectories to prioritize reliable corrective guidance, and student-perplexity-weighted MLE for correct trajectories to reinforce under-explored reasoning paths at the capability boundary.
 A unified group-level normalization adaptively calibrates weight distributions across prompts of varying difficulty.
-Extensive experiments on six mathematical reasoning benchmarks show that SCOPE achieves an average relative improvement of 11.42\% in Avg@32 and 7.30\% in Pass@32 over competitive baselines, with consistent gains across all benchmarks and model configurations.
+Extensive experiments on six mathematical reasoning benchmarks show that SCOPE achieves average relative improvements of 11.42\% in Avg@32 and 7.30\% in Pass@32 over competitive baselines.
+Additional results on three code generation benchmarks further demonstrate its effectiveness and broader applicability across various tasks.